openprov/ssi-consultancy/InteroperabilityTestHarness.md

     As above, for ProvStoreConverter.
 ```

-Each converter has its own specification.
-Specification expressed as [YAML](http://yaml.org/) (YAML Ain't Markup Language) are:
+Each converter has its own specification expressed as [YAML](http://yaml.org/) (YAML Ain't Markup Language):

 ```
 ---